 R 340.1702 Student with a disability defined.

 Rule 2.
 “Student with a disability” means a person who is determined by an individualized education program team or a hearing officer to have 1 or more of the impairments specified in this part that necessitates special education or related services, or both, who is not more than 25 years of age as of September 1 of the school year of enrollment, who has not completed a normal course of study, and who has not graduated from high school.
 A student who reaches the age of 26 years after September 1 is a “student with a disability” and entitled to continue a special education program or service until the end of that school year.

 R 340.1715 Autism spectrum disorder defined; determination.

 Rule 15.
-(1) Autism spectrum disorder is considered a lifelong developmental disability that adversely affects a student’s educational performance in 1 or more of the following performance
+(1) Autism spectrum disorder is considered a lifelong developmental disability that adversely affects a student’s educational performance in 1 or more of the following performance areas:

 Autism spectrum disorder is typically manifested before 36 months of age.
 A child who first manifests the characteristics after age 3 may also meet criteria.
 Autism spectrum disorder is characterized by qualitative impairments in reciprocal social interactions, qualitative impairments in communication, and restricted range of interests/repetitive behavior.

 (2) Determination for eligibility shall include all of the following:

 (a) Qualitative impairments in reciprocal social interactions including at least 2 of the following areas:

 (i) Marked impairment in the use of multiple nonverbal behaviors such as eye-to-eye gaze, facial expression, body postures, and gestures to regulate social interaction.